AnonJr/AnonJr.com/_posts/2019-07-18-Games-Revisited-S01-E10.md

 repost: "" #"dev.to"
 ---

-Today we finish the quests related to the Sand People - including learning some important history, free the Jawas (and Griff...), and conduct a slightly less than Kosher "hunt" with some Banthas and mines.
+Today we finish the quests related to the Sand People - including learning some important history, free the Jawas (and Griff&hellip;), and conduct a slightly less than Kosher "hunt" with some Banthas and mines.
 For the greater good.
-Or something. :)
+Or something. :smiley:

 We also picked up and completed a side quest we weren't expecting involving Bastila's family!
 I'm going to work on a few things between this episode and the next.
 Hope to see you there.
 <!--more-->